Vendor comparisons · July 3, 2026 · 16 min read

 Voiceflow is last on this list only because it answers a different question.
 It isn't a chatbot you install; it's the platform agencies and product teams use to design and ship agents — a visual canvas for conversation logic, knowledge bases, your choice of LLMs, and deployment to web chat, voice, and telephony.
 In the right hands it's the most flexible tool here, and its multi-client workspaces make it a favourite for agencies building bots as a service.

 That flexibility is the cost.
-You are the builder: answer quality, integrations, and maintenance are your job, and the per-editor pricing plus usage credits reward teams who treat the bot as a product, not a plugin.
+You are the builder: answer quality, integrations, and maintenance are your job, and the usage-based billing — Voiceflow no longer publishes plan prices; you trial or request a quote — rewards teams who treat the bot as a product, not a plugin.
 A store owner who just wants questions answered should be nowhere near it; a team with a conversation designer will feel at home.

 Best for: agencies and product teams building custom agents for clients or complex use cases.